luigifreda/3dmr/README.md

 ## Quick install and build

 Here, you can find a quick install procedure (tested under **Ubuntu 20.04**).
 Open a new terminal and get into the root folder of this repo.
 Run the following commands:
-* automagically install V-REP, gazebo, ROS dependencies and everything else is required, and build the workspaces:
+* automagically install V-REP, gazebo, ROS dependencies and everything else is required:
 `$ ./install.sh`
 * build all the workspaces in this repo:
 `$ ./build_all.sh`